theresamclaird/coderetreat-react-ts/README.md

 - Talk about your approach before you start typing.
 - Take small steps and commit frequently.
 - Switch roles often: e.g. when doing driver/navigator, take turns.
-- Focus on communication, not correctness; every pairing is a chance to learn.
+- Focus on communication over correctness — every pairing is a chance to learn.

 ## Quick Start